Walt Disney’s Carousel of Progress Tomorrowland Magic Kingdom

 Daughter: Debbi Deryberry

 Radio Personalities: Noel Blanc *

-Jean Shepherd, Father's current voice, is a contemporary American humorist.
-Guests may recognize him as the narrator from "A Christmas Story."
+Jean Shepherd, Father’s current voice, was a contemporary American humorist.
+Guests may recognize him as the narrator from “A Christmas Story.”
 Shepherd also provides the opening and closing remarks of the current attraction.